lessrest/bubble/JOURNAL.md

   - /data - The RDF dataset in Turtle format
 # Development Journal

+## 2024-11-21: ActivityPub Inbox Handler Development

+Starting work on ActivityPub support:
+- Planning inbox POST request handling using N3 rules
+- Will implement basic Activity handling for a simple actor
+- Using semantic rules to process incoming Activities
+- Goal is to demonstrate ActivityPub server capabilities using N3 reasoning

 ## 2024-11-21: N3 Rules-Based Request Handler

 Successfully implemented and tested a rules-based HTTP request handler that uses N3 reasoning to determine responses.
 The handler can: